alisheryuldashev/SharePoint-diploma/Server Side Development/C Sharp/Control Flow/readme.md

+These are the extra challenges that I did not have to submit to college, but I found them challenging enough to crack.

 Exercise 1 - this C# console program will ask you to type four integers and then find the greatest value of the four:

 Enter 1st integer values: 10